justintien/docker-curl-alpine/README.md

-# docker-jq-alpine
+# docker-curl-alpine

-Docker image for jq based on alpine linux image, just over 5MB in size.
+Docker image for curl based on alpine linux image, just over 5MB in size.

 ## Usage
 - you can modify ~/.bashrc or ~/.bash_profile